Ahalia Health Heritage and Knowledge Village: History

 Ahalia Hospital, the flagship project of Ahalia medical group has started its first establishment in 1984 as a small GP clinic in the Emirates of Abu Dhabi.
 Later the group has since expanded to include two multi-specialty hospitals, 20 satellite medical centers, and 35 pharmacies in the peripheral areas of the UAE.
 In addition, The group operates a line of Ophthalmology centers and Optical shops sprouting under the brand name of Ahalia ophthalmology medical centers in UAE.
 Also, it varied to other services include Exchange houses, which were the four-time winner of the Jimmy George Memorial Volleyball Tournament in UAE.

 After its establishment in the UAE, Ahalia Group launched Ahalia Eye Foundation Hospital, the first institution in Kerala, in 2005.

 Dr. V.S Gopal is the founder and chairman of the Ahalia International Foundation, and his wife Sriya Gopal, is a social activist who became the voice of the poor and marginalized at the hospital.
 They have also helped poor patients with free treatment, surgery, and orphanage marriages.

 Ahalia Foundation Eye Hospital

-Ahalia Foundation Eye Hospital, the flagship project of Ahalia Health, Heritage & Knowledge Village, established in 2005 in Palakkad, now has more than 11 branches all over the state.
+Ahalia Foundation Eye Hospital, the flagship project of Ahalia Health, Heritage & Knowledge Village, established in 2005 in Palakkad, now has more than 22 branches all over the state.
 It is one of the few hospitals in Kerala accredited by JCI (Joint Commission International) for providing patient care to international standards.
 With this accreditation, Ahalia won the title of the first JCI Hospital in Kerala in 2010.
-Also, receive ISO: 9001:2008 accreditations for quality of services, infrastructure, and service delivery.